obsproject/obs-websocket/README.md

 ## Using obs-websocket
 A web client and frontend made by [t2t2](https://github.com/t2t2/obs-tablet-remote) (compatible with tablets and other touch interfaces) is available here : http://t2t2.github.io/obs-tablet-remote/

-You may want to protect the Websocket server with some form of authentication.
+It is **highly recommended** to protect obs-websocket with a password against unauthorized control.
 To do this, open the "Websocket server settings" dialog under OBS' "Tools" menu.
 In the settings dialogs, you can enable or disable authentication and set a password for it.

 ### Possible use cases
 - Remote control OBS from a phone or tablet on the same local network